Overpayment recovery FAQ

 If you have received an overpayment letter, please refer to the FAQ section below before taking any action.

-1. Help!
-I’ve received an overpayment letter.
+- 1. I’ve received an overpayment letter.
 What do I do?

 Here are the steps we suggest you follow:

-• Check if any of the overpayments were made more than 6 years before the date of your letter.
-If so, it’s possible the limitation period applies to them and the employer cannot compel you to repay these amounts.
+- Check if any of the overpayments may be past the 6-year limitation period; the employer cannot compel you to repay these amounts.

-• Confirm if you need to ask for more information in order to understand the overpayment.
+- Confirm if you need to seek more information to understand the overpayment.

-• Fill out your Annex B – this is where you say whether you agree or disagree with the overpayment.
+- Fill out Annex B – this is where you say whether you agree or disagree with the overpayment.
 Make sure to respond to the letter within the deadline given for response, to avoid automatic recovery.
 If you disagree, make sure to explain why.

-• Consider whether you want to file a grievance – see question below: Should I file a grievance to challenge my overpayment?
+- Consider whether you want to file a grievance – see the question below: Should I file a grievance to challenge my overpayment?

 You are entitled to an overpayment letter that outlines in detail the overpayment, and provides you with an option to dispute or accept the overpayment and repayment options.